-- a) OFFENCES COMMITTED AGAINST THE PUBLIC ADMINISTRATION, AGAINST THE PROPERTIES OF THE STATE, OTHER PUBLIC ENTITIES OR OF THE EUROPEAN UNION (ARTICLES 24 AND 25): - 1) misappropriation to the detriment of the State or other public entities or the European Union; - 2) misappropriation of funds to the detriment of the State or other public entities or the European Union;
+a) OFFENCES COMMITTED AGAINST THE PUBLIC ADMINISTRATION, AGAINST THE PROPERTIES OF THE STATE, OTHER PUBLIC ENTITIES OR OF THE EUROPEAN UNION (ARTICLES 24 AND 25):

-- 3) fraud in a public procurement procedure to the detriment of the State, another public entities or the European Union; - 4) fraud against the State, another public entities or the European Union; - 5) aggravated fraud to obtain public funds to the detriment of the State, another public entities or the European Union; - 6) computer fraud against the State, another public entities or the European Union; - 7) fraud against the European Agricultural Guarantee Fund and the European Agricultural Fund for Rural Development; - 8) embezzlement affecting the financial interests of the European Union; - 9) misappropriation to the detriment of the European Union's financial interests by profiting from the misconduct of others; - 10) bribery; - 11) corruption during the performance of professional duties; - 12) bribery for an act contrary to official duty; - 13) corruption in judicial proceedings; - 14) undue inducement to give or promise a benefit; - 15) bribery of a person entrusted with a public authority or charged with a public service; - 16) incitement to corruption; - 17) embezzlement, extortion, undue inducement to give or promise a benefit, bribery and incitement to bribery of members of international courts or entities of the European Communities or of international parliamentary assemblies or of international organisations and of officials of the European Communities and of foreign Countries; - 18) abuse of office to the detriment of the European Union's financial interests; - 19) trading in illicit influence. - a) COUNTERFEITING OF CURRENCY, CREDIT CARDS, REVENUE STAMPS AND IDENTIFICATION INSTRUMENTS OR MARKS (ARTICLE 25-BIS): - 1) Counterfeiting, uttering and introducing into the Country, with the help of accomplices, counterfeit currency; - 2) altering coins; - 3) uttering and introducing into the Country, without the help of any
+1) misappropriation to of public funds (of the State or other public entities or the European Union);

+2) misappropriation of public funds (of the State or other public entities or the European Union);

+3) disturbed freedom of enchantments;

+4) disturbing the freedom of choice of contractor procedure;

+5) fraud in a public procurement procedure to the detriment of the State, another public entities or the European Union;

+6) fraud against the State, another public entities or the European Union;

+7) aggravated fraud to obtain public funds to the detriment of the State, another public entities or the European Union;

+8) computer fraud against the State, another public entities or the European Union;

+3) fraud against the European Agricultural Guarantee Fund and the European Agricultural Fund for Rural Development;

+9) embezzlement affecting the financial interests of the European Union;

+10) misappropriation to the detriment of the European Union's financial interests by profiting from the misconduct of others;

+11) bribery;

+12) corruption during the performance of professional duties;

+13) bribery for an act contrary to official duty;

+14) corruption in judicial proceedings;

+15) undue inducement to give or promise a benefit;

+16) bribery of a person entrusted with a public authority or charged with a public service;

+17) incitement to corruption;

+18) embezzlement, extortion, undue inducement to give or promise a benefit, bribery and incitement to bribery of members of international courts or entities of the European Communities or of international parliamentary assemblies or of international organisations and of officials of the European Communities and of foreign Countries;

+19) abuse of office to the detriment of the European Union's financial interests;

+20) trading in illicit influence.

+b) COUNTERFEITING OF CURRENCY, CREDIT CARDS, REVENUE STAMPS AND IDENTIFICATION INSTRUMENTS OR MARKS (ARTICLE 25-BIS):

+Counterfeiting, uttering and introducing into the Country, with the help of accomplices, counterfeit currency;

+- 2) altering coins; - 3) uttering and introducing into the Country, without the help of any accomplices, counterfeit currency

-- accomplices, counterfeit currency - 4) spending counterfeit money received in good faith; - 5) forgery of revenue stamps, introducing into the State, acquiring, possessing or putting into circulation forged revenue stamps; - 6) Counterfeiting of watermarked paper used for the production of credit cards or stamps; - 7) Making or possessing watermarks or instruments for the counterfeiting of currency, revenue stamps or watermarked paper; - 8) Use of counterfeit or altered stamps; - 9) Counterfeiting, altering or using trademarks or distinctive signs or patents, models and designs; - 10) introducing into the State and trading in products bearing false marks.
+- 4) spending counterfeit money received in good faith; - forgery of revenue stamps, introducing into the State, acquiring, possessing or putting into circulation forged revenue stamps; - Counterfeiting of watermarked paper used for the production of credit cards or stamps; - Making or possessing watermarks or instruments for the counterfeiting of currency, revenue stamps or watermarked paper; - 8) Use of counterfeit or altered stamps; - Counterfeiting, altering or using trademarks or distinctive signs or patents, models and designs; - 10) introducing into the State and trading in products bearing false marks.

-b) CORPORATE OFFENCES (ARTICLE 25-TER):
+c) CORPORATE OFFENCES (ARTICLE 25-TER):